Xiangyang East railway station

-Xiangyang East railway station is a railway station located in Xiangzhou District, Xiangyang, China.
+Xiangyang East railway station is a railway station located in Xiangzhou District, Xiangyang, Hubei, China.

 History

 The station opened with the first stage of the Wuhan–Shiyan high-speed railway.
 Subsequently, on 1 December, the station became an interchange with the opening of the first stage of the Zhengzhou–Wanzhou high-speed railway.

 The planned Xiangyang–Jingmen high-speed railway and the Xiangyang–Guiyang high-speed railway will start at this station.